Coelogyne

-Coelogyne is a genus of over 200 sympodial epiphytes from the family Orchidaceae, distributed across India, China, Indonesia and the Fiji islands, with the main centers in Borneo, Sumatra and the Himalayas.
+Coelogyne is a genus of about 600 species, of sympodial epiphytes from the family Orchidaceae, distributed across India, China, Indonesia and the Fiji islands, with the main centers in Borneo, Sumatra and the Himalayas.
 They can be found from tropical lowland forests to montane rainforests.
 A few species grow as terrestrials or even as lithophytes in open, humid habitats.
-The genera Bolborchis Lindl., Hologyne Pfitzer and Ptychogyne Pfitzer are generally included here.
-The genus is abbreviated Coel. in trade journals.

-Name

-The name Coelogyne was first published as Caelogyne in 1821 by John Lindley. and is derived from the Ancient Greek words κοῖλος (koîlos, hollow) and γῠνή (gunḗ, woman), referring to the concave stigma.

-A few species are commonly known as "necklace orchids", because of their long, pendant, multi-flowered inflorescence.

 Description

+Vegetative characteristics

+Coelogyne are mostly epithytic, sympodial, pseudobulbous, rhizomatous herbs with pendulous or creeping rhizomes and thin roots.
+The cylindrical to conical pseudobulbs bear stalked or sessile leaves at the apex.

+Generative characteristics

 This genus lacks the saccate base of the labellum, a typical characteristic which is present in the other genera in the subtribe Coelogyninae.
 The free lip has high lateral lobes along the basal part of the labellum (hypochile) and smooth, toothed or warty keels.